viv3k19/Testimonial_DocumentParser_Implementation/using_OpenParse/README.md

 ```
 ## Customization
 You can customize the document parsing process by modifying the parsing algorithms and processing pipelines according to your specific requirements.

+## Limitations
+Reliance on specific PDF structures, which may lead to incomplete data extraction and misinterpretation of complex tables.
+Processing large documents can be slow and resource-intensive, while the custom pipeline requires a deep understanding of OpenParse, making it prone to configuration errors.
+Limited support for non-English text may affect OCR accuracy, and compatibility issues with external libraries can arise.
+Additionally, the notebook lacks robust error handling, basic visualization capabilities may not suffice for detailed inspections, and scalability for batch processing is challenging.
+Lastly, limited documentation and community support for OpenParse may complicate troubleshooting and customization efforts.

 ## Conclusion
 This project provides a comprehensive approach to parsing and extracting data from PDF documents using OpenParse.